Skip to Main Content

 Farmers auto insurance customer complaints

-Farmers’ 2023 NAIC index for private passenger auto insurance was lower than in past years, but still higher than Geico’s at 0.74.
+Farmers’ NAIC complaint index score for private passenger auto insurance has improved since 2022, but still remains higher than Geico’s.

 Frequently asked questions